skytreader/pytheas/readme.markdown

 If you want to give it a try (or maybe hack your own compatibility layer), just give me a shout (or a pull request).

+## other features

+### commands server

+You can communicate with a running daemon via the command server.
+By default, Pytheas listens to port 16981.
+You can specify your own port via the constructor of Pytheas.

+    pytheas.sfdaemon.Pytheas(fetcher, sender, port=8888)

+You can also create your own command handler and pass it to the Pytheas constructor as follows:

+_TODO_: Expand on this

+    pytheas.sfdaemon.Pytheas(fetcher, sender, command_interpreter=my_interpreter)

+Q: I'm stingy with ports and don't need to signal to my daemons anyway.
+Can I instruct Pytheas to _not run_ the command server?
+A: Yes.
+Just pass `port=None` to the Pytheas constructor.

+Q: What's the format for commands?
+A: You can specify your own format for your own interpreter as long as it takes the newline character (`\n`) as a terminator.
+However, the reserved commands of Pytheas use JSON so you may want to adopt that for the sake of world peace.

+Q: What are Pytheas' reserved commands?
+A: Coming soon...

 ## caveat emptor

 Wanted: more tests.
 Never used in production anywhere.
 Very proof-of-concept.